 The days of limiting senior citizens to chair exercises are over.
-Running for fitness is popular for all ages.
+Running for fitness is popular for all ages, and is becoming increasingly popular among older athletes.
 We now see people over the age of 50 participating in athletic competitions like American Ninja Warrior, and many 5K races offer prizes in Masters categories for older adults.

 There are people like Ed Whitlock, who at the age of 73 ran a marathon in 2:54:48.
 Then there is George Sperzel, who at age 63 has run over 100 competitive races since the age of 60.

 A study of the New York City Marathon from 1980 – 2009 found that the percent of finishers younger than 40 years significantly decreased, while the percent of masters runners significantly increased for both males and females.

 Dr. Michael Joyner, Mayo Clinic exercise physiologist and expert on aging athletes, states the following: "A lot of concerns about age-appropriate exercise modalities have turned out to be more speculative than real over the years."
 Decades of research supports this position as elite older athletes demonstrate enhanced performance and are models of this new paradigm.

 Whether you’ve just turned 40 or are over 60, you’re now encouraged to try new things that push your body to greater limits.
 This includes running for fitness, and you can do this even if you weren’t active in your younger years.

 It may sound overly dramatic to say that you should run for your life, but research is showing that older adults who participate in vigorous activity at least a few times per week can extend their lifespan by more than five years.